ShadyChrome/primeval-tower-rn/docs/SHOP_SYSTEM_SUMMARY.md

 The shop system implementation has achieved **major success** with a fully functional, secure, and beautiful egg purchasing system.
 Players can now purchase eggs with gems through a modern, responsive interface that integrates seamlessly with the existing game architecture.

-**Current Status**: **85% Complete**
+**Current Status**: **90% Complete**
 - ✅ **Shop Interface**: Fully implemented and polished
 - ✅ **Purchase System**: Secure and functional
+- ✅ **Database Optimization**: Completed with secure functions and indexes
 - ✅ **Visual Design**: Consistent and beautiful
 - ⏳ **Hatching Integration**: Needs inventory connection
-- ⏳ **Database Optimization**: Performance improvements pending

-The remaining work focuses on connecting the shop purchases to the hatching system and optimizing database performance.
-The foundation is solid and ready for the final integration phase.
+The remaining work focuses on connecting the shop purchases to the hatching system.
+The database optimization is complete and the foundation is solid and ready for the final integration phase.